EdwardHowell627/Excel_Data_Jobs_Dashboards/README.md

 The dataset was imported from teh CSV files via power query.
 In the process the dataset was cleaned and transformed in a variety ways.
 The key changes were:

 - Unused columns were deleted.
-- The skills_job_dim and skills_dim tables and the job_postings_fact and company_dim tables were merged.
+- The skills_job_dim and skills_dim tables, and the job_postings_fact and company_dim tables were merged.
-- Columns were cleaned such as removing "via" from the platform column.
+- Some data was cleaned such as removing "via" from the platform column.
 - The state was extracted from the rows which had state data.
 - The dataset was filtered to remove rows with missing values in the salary column.